FassihShah/IntelliFone/CODEBASE_MODULE_ANALYSIS.md

 ## Active Development Notes

 - Use only files under `ai-backend/` for backend development.
-- Root-level duplicate backend files are old untracked copies and do not contain the recent changes.
+- The current tracked backend modules are under `ai-backend/`; do not recreate or develop against root-level duplicate backend folders.
 - The lean backend venv is under `ai-backend/.venv/`.
 - `ai-backend/requirements.ai-backend.txt` contains the slimmer runtime dependency list for the backend.
 - `ai-backend/Dockerfile` currently installs `requirements.txt` and starts `main_api:app` with Uvicorn.